yashaswini-shetty/image_processing/README.md

 cv2.imshow('negative',img_neg)
 cv2.waitKey(0)
 ```
+output:

 ## 10.Develop a program to implement contrast transformation of an image
+Contrast stretching as the name suggests is an image enhancement technique that tries to improve the contrast by stretching the intensity values of an image to fill the entire dynamic range.
+The transformation function used is always linear and monotonically increasing.
+Contrast is the difference in brightness between objects or regions
 ```python
 import cv2
 image = cv2.imread('a11.jpg')